dev-shahed/ems-backend/README.md

-# Employee Management System
+# 🧑‍💼 Employee Management System

-## Overview

-The Employee Management System is a Spring Boot project designed to manage employee information efficiently.
+The **Employee Management System** is a simple system that allows users to manage departments and employees within an organization.
+Each employee is assigned to a specific department, and departments can have multiple employees.

 [Screencast from 03-26-2024 08:27:26 PM.webm](https://github.com/dev-shahed/ems-frontend/assets/125728402/9e94e4c1-bfc9-4ca0-9b6c-1086f0e6bc99)